 "Go away?" she asked her reflection.
 "Wait?"
-As it turned out she didn't do either one.
-Although they tried to chase her from white sand back to mud; to stop her with a hidden wedding gown.
-In time the one who shouted "Wait!" was gone and the one said "Go away" lived all alone in a world as closed as a coffin.
+How could she do both?
+They tried to chase her from white sand back to mud; to stop her with a hidden wedding gown, but in time the one who shouted "Wait!" was gone and the one said "Go away" was shunned.
 Spoiled silly by the wealth of an open-handed man, neither had learned, or learned too late.
 Even now she knew any interested folk would think her life was that of an idle old lady reduced to pouring over papers, listening to the radio and bathing three times a day.
 They didn't understand that winning was nine parts patience.
-Quiet determination, like not acknowledging a woman with a scar like a pencil stroke on her cheek who could summon your husband anytime she wanted to.
-Whose name he moaned in his sleep.
-Celestial.
-Oh girl, Celestial.
+Quiet determination, like not acknowledging a woman who could summon your husband anytime she wanted to.
+Whose name he kept secret even in his sleep.
+Oh girl.
+Oh girl.
 Let him moan; let him "go fishing" without tackle or bait.
-There are remedies.
-Stakes are high; the cards are dealt.
-Now the game was ending.
+There was always time; always remedies.
+But now with stakes still high; cards being dealt so fast, there was less time for remedy.